 You can charge electronics like a phone in two ways on the trail, by a battery or solar charger or from an outlet in a quick pit stop or overnight stay.
-These options give you the ability to carry on for 3-7 days between towns without any loss in device use as long as power use is monitored.
+These options allow you to carry on for 3-7 days between towns without losing device use as long as power use is monitored.

-Most Hikers Carry Gear That Require Power on Trail
+Most Hikers Carry Gear That Requires Power on the Trail

 Cell Phone (Most Popular Multi-Function Device)

-Let’s face it in today’s world your cell phone is the most important device for a hiker as it runs software, like Guthook’s Guide to the Appalachian Trail, along with being able to perform an incredibly diverse range of functions which include:
+Let’s face it: in today’s world, your cell phone is the most important device for a hiker as it runs software, like Farout’s Guide to the Appalachian Trail, along with being able to perform an incredibly diverse range of functions which include: